 If an employee reasonably believes they were exposed to COVID in the workplace, they can apply for worker's compensation.
-The CDC defines "reasonably" as being in close contact with an infected person (within 6 ft of an infected person for at least 15 minutes) in the workplace.
+The CDC defines "reasonably" as being in close contact with an infected person (within 6 ft of an infected person for at least 15 minutes within a 24-hour period) in the workplace.